What are the waiting periods for ART/IVF?

 Do I need a certain level of cover to access ART?

 Yes.
 To access assisted reproductive technology (ART) services such as IVF or ICSI through HIF, you must hold a Hospital Cover that includes Assisted Reproductive Services.
-ART is not included on all levels of cover, so you’ll need to be on a Gold or Gold-tier equivalent product that lists Assisted Reproductive Services as an included clinical category.
+ART is not included on all levels of cover, so you’ll need to be on a Gold Tier Hospital product that lists Assisted Reproductive Services as an included clinical category.

 If your current cover does not include this category, you would need to upgrade your Hospital Cover and serve any relevant waiting periods before claiming ART-related hospital services.